bolt/boltforms/doc/events.md

 ##### BoltFormsEvents::SUBMISSION_PROCESS_FIELDS

-The internal listener for this event does the processing of fields, currently uploads and custom data events and handled here.
+The internal listener for this event does the processing of fields, custom data events and handled here.

+#### BoltFormsEvents::SUBMISSION_PROCESS_UPLOADS

+The internal listener for this event does the processing of uploads.

 ##### BoltFormsEvents::SUBMISSION_PROCESS_DATABASE